TillRS/suntopicmodel/README.md

 # SUN_TopicModel
-Python implementation of the SUpervised Nonnegative matrix factorization (SUN) topic model for topic discovery and effect estimation from \[CITATION TBD].
+Python implementation of the SUpervised Nonnegative matrix factorization (SUN) topic model for topic discovery and effect estimation from "AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments".

 ## Installation
 To install this package, clone the repository and install it using pip.